 If you don’t have a TSA lock on your suitcase and the agents choose to inspect it, they are going to open it up forcefully.
 But luckily, that is not something you will have to worry about if you get any one of these Samsonite suitcases.

-Spinner wheels are the best invention since sliced bread, at least for frequent travellers.
+Spinner wheels are the best invention since sliced bread, at least for frequent travelers.
 Each “spinner” wheel can turn 360 degrees, which means that your suitcase can roll in any direction when it’s standing upright.
-That in turn means that you don’t have to tilt it to get the wheels rolling, like you have to with in-line skate wheels.
+That in turn means that you don’t have to tilt it to get the wheels rolling like you have to with in-line skate wheels.

 The benefit of these wheels is that you won’t be in pain again from dragging a 50lb suitcase behind you all day.
 And you’ll also have great maneuverability of your luggage, since you can pretty much move it however you won’t.

 But, be careful with them.
 Wheels are usually the first thing to break on a suitcase, so don’t treat them like they are made of steel.
 You know what that means – no dragging your suitcase up or down the stairs and no sitting on it when it’s upright.